Getting In The Game

 Buying an Existing Team

-If you’re buying a business already in operation, be sure you do your homework.
+If you’re buying a business that is already in operation, be sure you do your homework.
 You could be liable for back taxes, debts, workers’ compensation and unemployment insurance… the list goes on.
 You always want to get good legal and financial advice about any business you’re thinking of purchasing.
 Also, be aware that you may need to pay a use tax to the Department of Revenue for equipment, furnishings, supplies, etc. that are part of the sale.

 Registering Non-Washington Businesses